Jack in the Green, Hastings 2026

 Following up the rear are the towering Mollies or Giants made from papier Mache and standing around 12-feet tall.
 Each one represents a local town; the form of the giant depends on the town’s history and traits.

-My first Jack in the Green and the day dawned bright and sunny.
+My first time at Jack in the Green and the day dawned bright and sunny.
 Crowds jostled, keen to get a good view.
 Everyone’s dressed in green, some with garlands in their hair others, like me, with green noses.
 Yes, the Bogies got me.

-Music fills the air, infectious rhythms and beats weaving their magic through the crowds.
+Music fills the air, infectious rhythms weaving their magic through the crowds.
 The sunshine adds to the atmosphere together with anticipation of the summer after a long, dark winter.
-Buildings are decorated in garlands and the pubs open early – that’s a big part of what this Hastings folk festival is all about.

 The Jack in the Green procession makes its way through the town with more than a few refreshment stops en-route.
 There’s plenty of time to catch a glimpse of the main players and colourful costumes during the breaks.